ivanferre/dbot/DevelopmentNotes.md

 1. $stop command to stop [stop the instance].
   <https://aws.plainenglish.io/the-fear-of-boto3-how-to-stop-ec2-instances-using-python-f0339a8ec986>

+Command is:

+  ec2.Instance('<INSTANCE-ID>').stop()

+Therefore, we need to get the instance name in the discord chat to be able to stop the bot.
+Log message uses it(?)

 1. Create a non-admin user in AWS.
     1. <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html> to change default user and password.
 1. CONFIG